-The Non-Residential Drug Abuse Program (NRDAP) is a psychoeducational/therapeutic group designed for general population individuals who report a history of problematic substance use.
+The Non-Residential Drug Abuse Treatment Program (NRDAP) is a psychoeducational/therapeutic group designed for general population individuals who report a history of problematic substance use.
 NRDAP is available to individuals at every institution.
 The purpose of NRDAP is to afford all individuals with a substance use problem the opportunity to receive treatment.

-NRDAP groups are conducted 90-120 minutes per week for 12-16 weeks.
 The content addresses criminal lifestyles and provides skill-building opportunities in the areas of managing difficult emotions, rational thinking, communication skills, and institution/community adjustment.